-Sometimes we require a certain number of terms in A.P. there are ways of selecting terms, which are very convenient.
+Sometimes we require a certain number of terms in A.P.
+There are very convenient ways of selecting terms.
 Exercise 19.3, discusses problems based on the selection of terms in an A.P.
-Most students are scared of Maths subject as it consists of a lot of formulas and requires a logical approach in solving them.
+Most students are scared of Maths subject as it consists of a lot of formulas and requires a logical approach to solving them.
 For students who find difficulty in solving Class 11 Maths problems, our subject experts have solved the problems using shortcut techniques to help students understand the concepts clearly.
-For a better performance in the board exam, students can make use of RD Sharma Class 11 Maths Solutions pdf, from the links given below.
+For a better performance in the board exam, students can make use of RD Sharma Class 11 Maths Solutions PDF from the links given below.

 Also, access other exercises of RD Sharma Solutions for Class 11 Maths Chapter 19 – Arithmetic Progressions